Iceland Blue Lagoon Guide – Perfect for First-Timers

 Book the Blue Lagoon in Advance

-One too many times, I’ve heard of people trying to get a ticket on arrival and got turned away.
+One too many times, I’ve heard of people trying to get a ticket on arrival and getting turned away.
 It’s best to book in advance.
 You can book a little over a month out and be able to pick the time slot you want to visit.

 I would suggest making the time slot after arriving in Iceland or before leaving Iceland since the Blue Lagoon is right by the international airport.